 About the Author

-Later he designed flight crew training for a space shuttle flight, then moved back to NASA to manage space station flight and ground operations for non-human life sciences, with a stint at NASA HQ in Washington, D.C.
+Later he designed flight crew training for a space shuttle flight, then moved back to NASA to manage space station flight and ground operations, with a stint at NASA HQ in Washington, D.C.
 During that time, he traveled to Hawaii to attend the Governor's Conference on Space, where he met famed anthropologist Ben Finney, who encouraged him to further his education at the University of Hawaii.
 Dr. Finney offered to sit on his doctoral committee.

 Patrick Livanos Lester